Sitefinity/translations-com/README.md

 1. Navigate to <i>Administration >> Settings >> Advanced >> Translations >> Connectors </i>.
 2. Expand the <i>Parameters</i> section of the For <strong>Translations.com</strong> connector, enter and save the following <i>Keys</i>:
-   **NOTE:** The following parametersm except for the last one, must be provided by Translations.com.
+   **NOTE:** The following parameters except for the last one, must be provided by Translations.com.
  * <strong>url</strong> </br>In <i>Value</i>, enter the URL of the Project Director
  * <strong>username</strong> </br>In <i>Value</i>, enter the username
  * <strong>password</strong> </br>In <i>Value</i>, enter the password